LedgerHQ/ledger-dev-doc/source/userspace/getting_started.rst

 Ledger Nano S SDK: https://github.com/LedgerHQ/nanos-secure-sdk

+Ledger Nano X SDK: https://github.com/LedgerHQ/nanox-secure-sdk

 Ledger Blue SDK: https://github.com/LedgerHQ/blue-secure-sdk

 Finally, link the environment variable ``BOLOS_SDK`` to the SDK you downloaded.
-When using the Makefile for our BOLOS apps, the Makefile will use the contents of the SDK to determine your target device ID (Ledger Nano S or Ledger Blue).
+When using the Makefile for our BOLOS apps, the Makefile will use the contents of the SDK to determine your target device ID (Ledger Nano S, X or Ledger Blue).
 Even if you aren't building an app, loading an app with the Makefile still requires you to have the SDK for the appropriate device linked to by ``BOLOS_SDK``.